kailash-manasarovar/statement/docs/timeline/2024/september.md

 - I tell her about the trumpet teacher, how I'm still hopelessly in love with him, that he's the love of my life, that I don't care if he did gay porn, he must have been groomed and coerced if not outright blackmailed, and how I'm still being terrorized by Domingo's family and others in Dénia.
 - I tell her about [Irene](august.md#irene-the-plate-lady) and [the handwritten letters](august.md#the-handwritten-letters).

-### Rocio Vidal

-- I see [Rocio Vidal](../2023/october.md#rocio-vidal) in the cafe with a bunch of Spanish men.
-They ensure she stands up so I see her as I pass.

 ### Letters

 - I send as many letters as I can while I'm in France to as many people as possible.